XWKate/xwang.github.io/_pages/about.md

 # About Me
 <span class='anchor' id='about-me'></span>

-I received my PhD degree in 2022 from Northwest University, under the supervision of [Prof. Xiaojiang Chen](https://xjchen-nwu.github.io/xiaojiangchen.github.io/).
-I am currently an associate professor in the School of Computer Science and Technology at Northwest University.
+I received my PhD degree in 2023.12 from Northwest University, under the supervision of [Prof. Dingyi Fang and Prof. Xiaojiang Chen].
+I am currently an postdoctoral in the School of Computer at Northwest University.

-🔥 🔥 🔥 <span style="color:red;">  **Recruiting:** </span>  I am looking for self-motivated PhD, Master, and Undergraduate students to work on research projects in wireless networking and ubiquitous computing.
-I like interdisciplinary students, i.e., electronics, physics, computer science, communication engineering, and chemistry majors.
-If interested, don't hesitate to get in touch with [chaofeng@nwu.edu.cn](mailto:chaofeng@nwu.edu.cn).

 # 🔎 Research Interests
-- **Battery-free Wireless Sensing:** Wi-Fi Sensing, RFID Sensing, mmWave Sensing, Acoustic Sensing, and any kind of sensing, etc.
+- **Non-contact Wireless Sensing:** Wi-Fi Sensing, RFID Sensing, mmWave Sensing, etc.

-- **Intelligent Surfaces for Wireless Communication and Sensing:** Smart Metasurface and smart antenna to enhance communication and sensing.
+- **Intelligent Surfaces for Wireless Communication:** Smart Metasurface and smart antenna to enhance communication and sensing.

-- **AI for Mobile Health Sensing:** new digital biomarker discovery, contactless health monitoring, etc., to advance personalized medicine.
+- **Low-power perception based on brain-inspired computing.

 - **Material Science for Wireless Sensing:** Integrating material science to augment wireless sensing capabilities.

 # 🔥 News
 - *2025.09*: <span style="color:red;">  <b>New!</b> </span>🎉🎉 Our work **SpikeTouch** is accepted by **ACM Ubicomp 2025**.
-- *2025.07*: <span style="color:red;">  <b>New!</b> </span>🎉🎉 Our work **MetaAI** is accepted by **ACM SIGCOMM 2025**.
-- *2025.06*:  Our work **RISensing** is accepted by **IEEE TMC 2025**.

 # 📝 Publications